Pi-31415/Coding-Stratagems/README.md

 ## C++
 - Use of inline functions is more efficient
-- Use '\n' instead of endl
+- Use '\n' instead of endl. \n does not call a flushing output buffer everytime it is called, so it is more efficient.